ZcashFoundation/zebra/README.md

 [Zebra](https://zebra.zfnd.org/) is the Zcash Foundation's independent, consensus-compatible implementation of a Zcash node, currently under development.
-It can be used to join the Zcash peer-to-peer network and help keep Zcash working by validating and broadcasting transactions, and maintaining the Zcash blockchain state in a distributed manner.
+It can be used to join the Zcash peer-to-peer network, which helps keeping Zcash working by validating and broadcasting transactions, and maintaining the Zcash blockchain state in a distributed manner.
 Please [join us on Discord](https://discord.gg/na6QZNd) if you'd like to find out more or get involved!